Please note: Offered in alternating years. Following the Winter 2026 program, the next program will run in Winter 2028.

 Please note that these courses may not be used to satisfy the general education social sciences requirement.

 Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Critical Theory program during the 2024–2025 year are listed below:
+The tuition and program fee are paid in conformity with the home campus payment schedule, and a deposit toward the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Critical Theory program during the 2024-2025 year are listed below:

 Winter tuition: as set by the Bursar’s Office